MaNarOdEh/Movie-App-Web/README.md

 # MovieApp

-Fom this website you can see the most popular and most rating movies. so you can save your time in searching for a movie to watch.
+From this website you can see the most popular and most rating movies. so you can save your time in searching for a movie to watch.

 #### for more information please see the pdf file which have named MovieAppDoc.pdf